-JD Yamokoski.
+John D. Yamokoski.
 Dr. Yamokoski has been our Chief Technology Officer since 2022.
 Before that, Dr. Yamokoski served in several other positions at the Company from 2015 to 2022, including as Vice President of Defense Technology and Sponsored Research, as Principal Robotics Engineer, and Director of Software.
 Before joining Nauticus, Dr. Yamokoski was a robotics researcher at NASA's Software, Robotics and Simulations Systems Division at the Johnson Space Center from 2010 to 2015.
-While at NASA's Nebenaut 2 project and the software and architecture development of NASA's Valkyrie program.
+While at NASA, he led engineering and research teams for control system development of NASA's Robonaut 2 project and the software and architecture development of NASA's Valkyrie program.
 Dr. Yamokoski has an M.S. and PhD. in Mechanical Engineering from the University of Florida and a B.S. in Mechanical Engineering from Purdue University.